ARCAFF/ARCCnet/docs/reports/arcnet-dataset-mag.md

 MDI-HMI observation of the Sun's magnetic field at {glue}`obs_date`, showing NOAA AR cutouts.
 ```

 The Region Detection table contains HMI and MDI data for full-disk as well as active region cutouts ("arc").
-To access the data for a specific `target_time`, you can utilise the `instrument` column.
+Individual instrument access is enabled through the `instrument` column for a `target_time`.
 The `processed_path` column offers the path to the full-disk image, while the `path_arc` column provides the location of the active region classification image.
-Alternatively, you can request the bounds that correspond to the `processed_path` through the `top_right_cutout` and `bottom_left_cutout` columns.
+Alternatively, the  `top_right_cutout` and `bottom_left_cutout` provide bounds of the `path_arc` image, in full-disk data (`processed_path`).

 ```{glue:} rdt_subset
 ```

 ## Bibliography